 The migration

-The migration took a lot of time and suffered multiple setbacks, mainly because the readiness of the mobile applications was underestimated, and it took a long time to release new builds and get users up-to-date.
-I also had to push some product owners to prioritize the migration, reminding everyone that improving the customer experience is paramount, and that the "my deliveries" screen is crucial.
+The migration took a lot of time and suffered multiple setbacks, mainly because the readiness of the mobile applications was underestimated, and it took a long time to release new builds and get users up to date.
+I also had to push some product owners to prioritize the migration, reminding everyone that improving the customer experience is paramount and that the "my deliveries" screen is crucial.

-After 4 months of hard work it was time to release the final PR that would switch on preview recipes in the API monolith.
+After 4 months of hard work, it was time to release the final PR that would switch on preview recipes in the API monolith.

 Release time